seauch/Transformers_Hungery_Hippos/README.md

 Similarly, while traditional Transformers get bogged down by trying to compare every word to every other word in a sequence (picture having to pair up each marble one by one), H3 tackles text in a more streamlined, seamless way, just like our marble-munching hippos.
 And just as those hippos never seem to get full, H3 can handle much longer sequences of text without getting computationally “stuffed,” making it a truly hungry model for processing language!

+## Analysis

+While models up to 2.7B parameters were tested, deeper analysis of scaling behavior would be valuable:
+How do pure H3 vs hybrid models scale with size?

 ## Impact

 Mamba extends the foundational concepts of H3 by incorporating input-dependent dynamics and hardware optimizations, resulting in a more versatile and efficient sequence modeling architecture.